 As for the TV data itself, it’s a little unfortunate how that data is collected.
 It hasn’t changed much in the past 50 years.
 It’s primarily off proprietary panels run by AC Nielsen.
 It’s still useable data though.
 What we’ll see in that kind of data is what we call gross rating points by week.
 We’ll see variability across geographies and time.
 We bring that data in and we model that at the same time as we’re modeling all of the consumer-level data.
 It’s held accountable, if you will.
 At the same time, I’m also clicking on emails and I’m watching TV and I’m seeing a portion of all those rating points as that fluctuates up and down.
 Does it have an impact that’s measurable?

 Sramana Mitra: Very interesting.
 Do you want to discuss a use case of any of your clients that you feel particularly strong about?

 John Wallace: I’ll probably talk about them collectively.
 It’s a pretty known problem if your measurement is actually done by the vendors that are giving you data.
 It’s already potentially suspect.
 We know intuitively that it’s very likely that a particular consumer was probably interacting with more than one channel.
 It could be email program and search engine.

 Sramana Mitra: Absolutely, duplication of channel.

 John Wallace: There’s already awareness that the marketing department’s definition of revenue is often quite different from the finance department’s definition of revenue.
-That is, across all of the customers, seeing two things happen.
+That is, across all of the customers, we see duplication.
 The revenue now tied to finance is something big to check off.
-The other is having comfort that what we’re looking at is an incremental effect of marketing.
+The other is having the comfort that what we’re looking at is an incremental effect of marketing.
 That’s the part that’s missing.
 If you look at things independently, you won’t really be able to see what was incremental.